 Overview

 With a degree in counseling and career development, you’ll be equipped for a career as a professional counselor to people of all ages.
-Learn the skills you need to help people develop the self-awareness, exploration, decision-making, and self-advocacy skills needed to live successfully within a pluralistic society.
+Develop the knowledge, skills, and competencies to become an ethical and culturally responsive counselor who can enhance and advocate for the mental health, wellbeing, and life quality of all people.

 This degree and all three specializations are accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-Upon graduation, you’ll be eligible for licensure and eligible to become a National Certified Counselor.
+Upon graduation, you’ll be professional counseling licensure-eligible in the state of Colorado and eligible to become a National Certified Counselor.

 Master of Arts (M.A.) in Counseling and Career Development